DJ-Lor/LoreliDejesus_T1A3/README.md

 2. User provided with option to add, edit or delete from the property list

-3. Depending on chosen step, ask user input
+3. Features:

-* Add - ask each detail, autogenerated property ID, confirm added!
+* Feature 1: Add a Property - ask each detail, autogenerated property ID, confirm added!

-* Edit - property ID required, pull up information, confirm which details to edit, summarise new version, save!
+* Feature 2: With the property ID required, this will pull up information > confirm which details to edit > user input to edit > summarise new version > save!

 * Delete - property ID required, pull up information, pull up summary and confirm planned deletion, delete!